Description

 - Lots of options are included.
 Things like sides, a tail gate, a mounted toolbox, ramps, motorcycle stands, etc. are included for optional functionality.
 Some options are mutually exclusive.
 Not all options are shown in the pictures here.

-Reminder: Trailer construction requires metalworking skills and tools for things like cutting, drilling, accurate fixturing and set-up, as well as welding.
-Strength, durability, and enjoyment depend on how well the trailer is made.
+Trailer building requires metal working skill and tools for things like cutting, drilling, and accurate set-up, as well as welding skill.
+Strength, durability, and enjoyment depend on building the trailer well.
 Build it well, then Enjoy the Finished Project !!

-* Trailer load capacity depends on all the parts — axle(s), components and materials — as well as the craftsmanship in building.
-All the Mechanical Elements trailers are engineered to perform as stated when built as defined, and when proper care is given in construction.
-Capacity for this trailer requires proper choices for parts such as the hitch, axle, wheels, tires, safety chain, decking, bolts, pins, etc. Please make sure component load capacities match or exceed the trailer total capacity, and Do not exceed manufacturers limits.
+* Trailer load capacity depends on all the parts and materials, as well as the craftsmanship in building.
+All Mechanical Elements trailers are engineered to perform as stated when built as defined with proper care in construction – including parts, material, construction techniques, weld integrity, assembly methods, and finishing.
+Capacity for this trailer also requires proper choices for parts such as the hitch, axle(s), wheels, tires, safety chain, decking, bolts, pins, etc. Please make sure component load capacities match or exceed the trailer total capacity.
+Do not exceed manufacturers limits.

 Reviews